liquibase/liquibase/README.md

 Mostly working:
 - Firebird (Snapshot integration test fails, probably bug in Snapshotting functionality present).
 Rregular change sets seem to work fine.
 - PostgreSQL 9.6 Some problems with snapshotting and when using multiple schemas
-- MariaDB: Problems with default values for DATE columns, snapshot problems (constraints seem to be snapshotted as deferrable, which is a functionality not present in MySQL/MariaDB AFAIK).
+- MySQL/MariaDB: Problems with default values for DATE columns, snapshot problems (constraints seem to be snapshotted as deferrable, which is a functionality not present in MySQL/MariaDB AFAIK).
 - MSSQL Server 2016 (Express): Minor problems in snapshotting (changed column order), some problems with default values relating to DATE/DATETIME etc. columns
+- Oracle Database: one integration tests in the snapshotting area fails

 Unstable:
 - H2 (integration test crashes VM with current JDBC driver, multiple failing integration tests)
-- Oracle Database: some integration tests fail, no multi-tenant support implemented yet

 Untested/Work not started yet:
 - Sybase AS Anywhere